orstewar/ist346-content/labs/E.md

 lab-e_workstation_[4:5]
 ```

-when you are finished editing the file press `CTRL` + `x` and when asked to save modified buffer press `y`, and press `ENTER` to keep the name file name.
+When you are finished editing the file press `CTRL` + `x` and when asked to save modified buffer press `y`, and press `ENTER` to keep the name file name.

 ### Testing our setup